DataDog/dd-trace-rb/docs/GettingStarted.md

 You can configure sampling rule that allow you keep spans despite their respective traces being dropped by a trace-level sampling rule.

-See (TODO: Insert documentation URL here when published) for the full documentation on Single Span Sampling.
+See (TODO: Insert documentation URL here when published.
+Search for references of this TODO) for the full documentation on Single Span Sampling.

 ### Distributed Tracing